ShichenXie/scorecardpy/README.md

 This package is python version of R package [scorecard](https://github.com/ShichenXie/scorecard).
-Its goal is to make the development of traditional credit risk scorecard model easier and efficient by providing R functions for some common tasks.
+Its goal is to make the development of traditional credit risk scorecard model easier and efficient by providing functions for some common tasks.
 - data partition (`split_df`)
 - variable selection (`iv`, `var_filter`)
 - weight of evidence (woe) binning (`woebin`, `woebin_plot`, `woebin_adj`, `woebin_ply`)